Emperor Mingyuan of Northern Wei: Late reign

 Later in 422, after hearing about the death of Liu Yu (who had seized the Jin throne in 420 and established Liu Song), Emperor Mingyuan broke off relations with Liu Song and called his council, informing the advisors that he planned to attack and seize three major cities south of the Yellow River from Liu Song—Luoyang, Hulao, and Huatai, despite Cui's opposition.
 He commissioned Daxi as the commander of the forced to attack Liu Song.

 Daxi first put Huatai under siege, but after he was unable to capture it quickly, Emperor Mingyuan personally led an army south to aid Daxi.
 He also had Crown Prince Tao lead an army to the northern border, to guard against a Rouran attack.
 Huatai then fell, and Daxi then approached Hulao and Luoyang.
 Meanwhile, Emperor Mingyuan also sent Yizhan Jian and the generals E Qing (娥清), Lü Dafei (閭大肥) and Pu Ji (普幾) east, capturing several commanderies in modern western Shandong.
 However, while other cities in Song's Qing Province (青州, modern central and eastern Shandong) fell as well, the Northern Wei forces were unable to capture the capital of Qing Province, Dongyang (東陽, in modern Qingzhou, Shandong), and were eventually forced to withdraw after food supplies ran out and a large number of soldiers grew ill.
-Northern Wei forces also stalled in their siege of Hulao, defended by the capable Liu Song general Mao Dezu (毛德祖), but were meanwhile able to capture Luoyang and Xuchang (許昌, in modern Xuchang, Henan) in spring 423, cutting off the path of any Liu Song relief force for Hulao.
+Northern Wei forces also stalled in their siege of Hulao, defended by the capable Liu Song general Mao Dezu (毛德祖), but in the meantime, Daxi Jin took Xuchang (許昌, in modern Xuchang, Henan), while another general, Wuniuyu Lidi captured Luoyang in spring 423, cutting off the path of any Liu Song relief force for Hulao.
 In summer 423, Hulao fell.
 The campaign then ceased, with Northern Wei now in control of much of modern Henan and western Shandong.
 Despite his fierce resistance to Northern Wei, Emperor Mingyuan respected Mao Dezu's loyalty to his state in defending Hulao, and so in an action that appeared typical for him, he spared the lives of the defenders of Hulao.

 In 423, Emperor Mingyuan also started a major building project—the building of a wall on the northern borders to defend against Rouran attacks.

 In winter 423, Emperor Mingyuan died from Chinese alchemical elixir poisoning.
 Crown Prince Tao took the throne as Emperor Taiwu.

 The Book of Wei would later emphasise Emperor Mingyuan's interest in Chinese scholarship and history.
 He compiled 30 chapters of literary works throughout his life.